This post may contain affiliate links.

 This recipe is a nice way to sneak a healthy option into any spread (as are these Sweet Potato Brownies).
 It’s also naturally vegan, gluten-free, and dairy-free.

-A food processor filled with smooth, creamy chocolate hummus
+A food processor filled with chocolate hummus.

 How to Make Chocolate Hummus